ParadoxBanditLobo/ParadoxBanditLobo/README.md

 ## Greetings 👋 Under Construction
-- I vibecode little apps from time to time, usually theyre things I need at the moment.
+- I vibecode little apps from time to time, usually they're things I need at the moment.
 - Amateur Linux user.

 ## What's been made so far